Alwaki/DiracSVT/paper.md

 The code solves the Dirac equation in the spherical coordinate space utilizing the shooting method with a Runge-Kutta 4 inte- gration scheme.
 The code is prepared in three different languages, namely Python, C++ and Matlab.
-Data is provided to readily study the available single-particle states around doubly-magic nuclei that include 16O, 40Ca, 48Ca, 56Ni, 100Sn, 132Cs and 208Pb.
+The Python version relies heavily on the scientific python stack (e.g. numpy (van der Walt, Colbert, & Varoquaux, 2011), scipy (Jones, Oliphant, Peterson, & others, n.d.), matplotlib (Hunter, 2007) and pandas (McKinney, 2010)).
+Data is provided for all three languages to readily study the available single-particle states around doubly-magic nuclei that include 16O, 40Ca, 48Ca, 56Ni, 100Sn, 132Cs and 208Pb.
 The same potentials can also reproduce well the shell struc- ture of many open nuclei over the whole nuclear chart.